Why Do My Fish Die After a Water Change

 Even with a conditioner:

-Above are the several causes which can lead to fish death.
+Above are several causes that can lead to fish death.

 This directly relates to: